 NOTE: If in doubt leave at the Default setting.
 This is general setting that will suite most interfaces.

-NOTE: This affects the Volume Totals settings and the Rollover value as well.
-See section on Rollover.
+NOTE: See section on Rollover.

 3.6 Pulse Output Menu

 All models allow the use of a pulse output based on Volume pulse, Alarm, Energy pulse (Heat Meter versions only) or Frequency indicating flow rate.